FiorenNathasia/fittech-frontend/README.md

 ## 🧠 Overview

-**FitTech** is an intelligent full-stack fitness planner that empowers users to create and manage personalized workout plans — even offline.
-The app integrates OpenAI’s ChatGPT API to provide interactive, real-time workout guidance and instructions, delivering an engaging fitness experience anytime, anywhere.
+**FitTech** is a full-stack fitness application designed to help users create, manage, and follow workout videos anytime, anywhere.

+A key feature is its AI-powered tool that converts YouTube workout videos into step-by-step guides, enabling users to follow routines without watching full videos.
+This is especially useful in low-connectivity environments like gyms or during travel.

 ---

+## 🔍 AI-Powered Video Summarizer

+The video summarizer allows users to consume long-form YouTube workout content in a structured, interactive format:

+- Extracts video transcripts from YouTube
+- Uses OpenAI’s ChatGPT to generate structured JSON representing workout steps
+- Frontend renders this JSON into readable, step-by-step routines
+- Includes workout favouriting and a responsive design for cross-device access

+---

 ## 🚀 Features

-- 🧘‍♂️ **Offline Mode:** Plan and view workouts without an internet connection.
-- 💬 **AI-Powered Coaching:** Get custom workout instructions and feedback via ChatGPT.
+- 💬 **AI-Generated:** Get custom workout step by step instructions via ChatGPT.
-- 📱 **Responsive Design:** Seamless experience across mobile and desktop devices.
+- 📱 **Responsive Design:** Optimized for both mobile and desktop devices.
 - 📊 **PostgreSQL Backend:** Efficient and scalable data handling.
 - ⚡ **Fast & Intuitive UI:** Built with React for smooth interaction and routing.